 It is important to note that both crypto investment and trading can be employed from time to time.
 There are many ways to raise the value of your investment, but they all work together.
 Your financial objectives will have a significant impact on the plan you choose.

-What is riskier between Crypto Investing or Trading?
+What is more risky between Crypto Investing or Trading?

 Crypto Investors are more ‘risk-averse’ than traders, as they prefer to leave their money alone rather than constantly worrying about daily price fluctuations.
 In the long run, an asset’s volatility decreases, making it less risky.